Where to Buy?

 You should always clarify the warranty given with the vehicle and ensure that you get it in writing.

 Never pay for a vehicle in cash.
 The preferred method of payment according to An Garda Siochana is by bank draft or bank transfer in the sellers name, where an audit trail would exist.
 Agree the price and if paying a deposit, ensure that you get a receipt.
 Do up a checklist of key questions asked and get the seller to sign the receipt.
+Ideally go together with the seller to the bank to carry out the transfer as this helps to rule out a forged bank draft or other issues.
 As soon as the deal is done, ensure that both parties sign the VRC Change of Ownership section and post it to the Department of Transport, Shannon, Co.
 Clare.
 Make sure that you get both sets of keys for the vehicle and ensure they open all doors.